Dev-639/Snake-Game/README.md

 A classic Snake game built using Java and Swing.
 The player controls the snake to eat food, growing in length with each bite.
 The objective is to avoid colliding with the walls or the snake's own body while aiming for the highest possible score.

 🎮 Features

-Smooth snake movement using keyboard controls
+1.Smooth snake movement using keyboard controls

-Score tracking system
+2.Score tracking system

-Game Over detection on collisions
+3.Game Over detection on collisions

-Simple and clean GUI using Java Swing
+4.Simple and clean GUI using Java Swing

-Easily extendable and beginner-friendly codebase
+5.Easily extendable and beginner-friendly codebase

 🛠️ Tech Stack
 Language: Java